Piccadilly Line

 1930s map showing the station's ideal location for access to the Victoria & Albert Museum.
 That South Kensington station has close proximity to the museum also, as well as the Natural History and Science Museums, not to mention interchange with the District Line, probably didn't help Brompton Road's case for continued existence.

-The remains of Brompton Road between South Kensington and Knightsbridge.
-The surface building was originally L-shaped - the passenger entrance/exit was on Brompton Road itself.
+The remains of the station building between South Kensington and Knightsbridge.
+The building was originally L-shaped - the passenger entrance/exit was on Brompton Road itself.
 After closure, the front was demolished for road widening works leaving only the side portion in Cottage Place.
 Unlike Aldwych, the side entrance was not designed for passenger access.

 (photo: 2000)